polterguy/phosphorusfive/plugins/p5.events/README.md

 In Phosphorus Five, you can either create static Active Events in C#, by tagging your C# methods with the *ActiveEvent* attribute.
 You can also use any p5.lambda object as an "anonymous function".
-In addition, you can also easily execute Hyperlisp files, the same way you'd invoke a function or method, passing in arguments, and returning values, just like you would with a normal function.
+In addition, you can also easily execute Hyperlambda files, the same way you'd invoke a function or method, passing in arguments, and returning values, just like you would with a normal function.

 However, there is also the possibility of dynamically creating globally accessible Active Events, through the *[create-event]*